Developing a Device to Investigate Migration of Axon Through a Fibrotic ScarPublic

 Downloadable Contentopen in viewer

-Peripheral neural degenerative injuries lead to the formation of fibrotic scars at the site of the lesion which limits axonal regeneration.
-This project aims to investigate axonal extension through these fibrotic scars by constructing a device with PDMS and nitrocellulose membrane was designed to simulate the site of injury with a fibrotic scar.
-NIH 3T3 cells were seeded onto the nitrocellulose membrane to simulate the fibrotic scar.
-This scar was treated FGF2 in order to create a less dense extracellular matrix composition.
-The device was successful in replicating the environment of a peripheral nerve injury but provided inconclusive results.
-The validation of the individual parameters of the device suggest future use of treated fibrotic scar in overcoming axonal injuries.
+Peripheral neural degenerative injuries lead to the formation of fibrotic scars at the site of the lesion which limits axonal regeneration resulting in loss of motor and sensory functionality.
+This project aims to investigate axonal extension through these fibrotic scars.
+In order to accomplish this, a device of PDMS and nitrocellulose membrane was designed to simulate the site of injury with a fibrotic scar.
+Fibroblast NIH 3T3 cells were seeded onto the nitrocellulose membrane to simulate the fibrotic scar.
+This scar was treated Fibroblast Growth Factor 2 (FGF2) in order to create a less dense extracellular matrix composition.
+To avoid unwanted fibroblast interaction with the neuron culture, the scar was decellularized before implementation into the device.

 - This report represents the work of one or more WPI undergraduate students submitted to the faculty as evidence of completion of a degree requirement.
 WPI routinely publishes these reports on its website without editorial or peer review.